-While there are number of different types of hacker out there, they can be broadly split into two camps: skilled hackers and script kiddies.
+While there are a number of different types of hacker out there, they can be broadly split into two camps: skilled hackers and script kiddies.
 A skilled hacker is likely to be a formidable opponent and, if they are breaking into your server, are very good at hiding their tracks.
-Script kiddies on the other hand are generally not very skilled and rely on using scripts and programs created by other people.
+Script kiddies, on the other hand, are generally not very skilled and rely on using scripts and programs created by other people.
 The tools that script kiddies use are often created by skilled hackers to help them compromise systems and will be automated and simplified in order to sell them on to other people.
 Script kiddies tend to be easier to spot as they attack your server as they tend to lack the required skills to hide their tracks.

 Why Hackers?
 Why?

 So why are they doing this?
 Skilled hackers tend only to attack systems that will have a big payoff.
 These are often the people behind big data breaches and hacks of high profile targets.
 So unless you are yourself a high profile target a skilled hacker is likely only bothered about hacking your system because you are running something new or interesting for them to test their skills against.
-Script kiddies on the other hand tend to attack systems that are compatible with the hacking tools that they have to hand, though generally they aren’t as interested with the contents of your server but only what they can use it for.
+Script kiddies, on the other hand, tend to attack systems that are compatible with the hacking tools that they have to hand, though generally, they aren’t as interested with the contents of your server but only what they can use it for.

 Common reasons for compromising a server when the attacker isn’t interested in the data on the server itself are to use the server to send spam, to take part in DDoS attacks, run a phishing site scam, mine bitcoins or to attack other servers.

 How Do You Know If You’ve Been Attacked?